 7. Tour the city by tourist bus

-8. Stroll through Piazza Mercanti
+8. Stroll around Piazza Mercanti

-There you can see the Palazzo della Ragione, dating from 1233 and housing the Courts of Justice; the Palazzo delle Scuole Palatine, the most prestigious high school in Milan during the Middle Ages; the beautiful Casa dei Panigarola, Gothic style, or the Loggia degli Osii, decorated with statues and coats of arms and housed the offices of the judges.
+There you can see the Palazzo della Ragione, dating from 1233 and housing the Courts of Justice; the Palazzo delle Scuole Palatine, the most prestigious high school in Milan during the Middle Ages; the beautiful Casa dei Panigarola, in Gothic style, or the Loggia degli Osii, decorated with statues and coats of arms and which housed the offices of the judges.

-9. Relax in the Sempione Park
+9. Relax in Sempione Park

-Visiting hours: daily from 6:30 am to 9 pm.
+Visitinghours: daily from 6:30 am to 9 pm.

-10. Discover the bohemian Brera neighborhood
+10. Discover the bohemian Brera district.

 To get to know a city you should not only visit its monuments.
 A walk through some of its most characteristic neighborhoods is the best way to discover its culture and way of life.
-In Milan, one of those neighborhoods is Brera.
+In Milan, one of these neighborhoods is Brera.
 Brera is in the historic center, on cobblestone streets and among cafes and original stores that live with eighteenth-century buildings, such as the Palazzo Brera, one of the most renowned museums in the world.

 11. Explore other cities in the north and around Milan on an excursion

-Milan's location, in the Lombardy region of northern Italy, makes it a perfect starting point to explore other nearby areas that are really worthwhile.
+Milan's location in the Lombardy region of northern Italy makes it a perfect starting point to explore other nearby areas that are really worthwhile.

 From Milan and in one day you can visit other cities such as the 'Most Serene' Venice andromantic Verona; the wonderful region of Cinque Terre, declared a World Heritage Site; the beautiful lakes Como and Garda and even the charming town of St. Mortiz, at the foot of the Swiss Alps and which can be reached by a historic train that crosses the Bernina Strait.
 In this guide to Milan Tours I tell you the best options.